Senior UI Engineer

 The biggest challenge we faced was how to consistently translate and scale designs for multiple projects with just two designers.
 Initially we thought about using Twitter Bootstrap which, at that time, was just starting to become widely used.
 After careful consideration, we decided against it, as we didn't want to have to create a bunch of overrides to achieve the design we were looking for, and we were worried about relying on a third-party framework.
 So I built our own CSS framework, called Toolstrap (Bootstrap for Internal Tools).

 Toolstrap greatly reduced the amount of time teams spent implementing designs since it took care of a lot of the CSS, which the engineers loved.
-It also helped the engineers reproduce design specs consistenly and reduced the amount of time designers spent going back and forth with engineers to make sure the finished product matched the comp.
+It also helped the engineers reproduce design specs consistently and reduced the amount of time designers spent going back and forth with engineers to make sure the finished product matched the comp.
 Product managers loved the increased velocity at which teams were able to get things from concept to production.
 Everyone was happy and there was much rejoicing.

 Groupon Interface Guidelines (2013)

 About a year later, a new redesign effort was underway on the consumer side and word had spread about the success of Toolstrap.
 So I was asked to make a new framework for Groupon.com, called Groupon Interface Guidelines (GIG).
-We initially considered expanding on Toolstrap, but because internal tools and the Groupon website were so different (task-based vs. e-commerce), there wasn't much overlap in patterns and we didn't want to unneccessarily load a bunch of CSS in either context that wasn't being used.
+We initially considered expanding on Toolstrap, but because internal tools and the Groupon website were so different (task-based vs. e-commerce), there wasn't much overlap in patterns and we didn't want to unnecessarily load a bunch of CSS in either context that wasn't being used.

 Groupon Icon Library (2013)